 4. Find A Furry Friend

 It’s no secret that pets provide some of the most joyful moments in our lives.
 There are plenty of studies on the emotional benefits of owning a dog — although we didn’t need science to tell us that!
 The benefits of nurturing a pet generally include less depressive feelings, a sense of security, and social engagement when taking walks out in public.
 Caring for a pet also provides that sense of purpose that so many people need to feel less isolated.
-Although there are certain difficulties seniors may encounter in keeping up with their furry friends, the benefits are well worth it!
+Although there are certain difficulties seniors may encounter in keeping up with their furry friends, the benefits are well worth it.
 Be sure to check out our list of the best dogs for seniors!

 5. Dine With Them

-Whether it’s with a long-time friend, a relative or a loved one, eating together is one of the best ways to help seniors avoid isolation.
+Whether it’s with a long-time friend, a relative, or a loved one, eating together is one of the best ways to help seniors avoid isolation.
 Everyone needs to eat and food is a great way to get people talking!
 Even though it seems like a small gesture, going out to eat with your loved ones can really make a huge difference in their lives.
 Another option is cooking a meal with them.
-This is a wonderful option for seniors who are less mobile.
+This is a wonderful way to engage with seniors who are less mobile.
 They can enjoy a home-cooked meal in the comfort of their own space.
 Many seniors will also enjoy passing along family recipes.
 Through this activity, you can build stronger relationships with your loved ones while giving them a sense of purpose.
 Oh, and who can forget the benefit of enjoying the food once it’s done?!

 What are some ways that you help avoid isolation?
 Let us know in the comments below!
 We would love to hear from you.